natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Tzefa%20D%2FE.md

 To deal with SPAA, keep a good "buffer distance" of around 3.5 km as this is the optimal range to guide the TOW missiles and you will be able to take evasive manoeuvres and deploy countermeasures with plenty of warning time.
 Simply guide the missile to the target, and pop 2-4 countermeasures and adjust your position if a missile is fired.
 Stay low to the ground, as this sometimes interferes with enemy missile guidance and makes you a harder target to hit.

 '''To fight enemy jets:''' If you are approached by an enemy plane, get ready to deploy countermeasures as a missile may already have been fired at you if the enemy caught you by surprise.
 Disengage hover mode if enabled, reduce COLL to 70-80%, barrel roll and deploy countermeasures if a missile is in the air, and fire the 20 mm while you evade.
-While rolling, start turning the helicopter in the ''opposite'' direction so you can get the guns on the enemy plane once he passes you; use the rudder and move the mouse/joystick.
+While rolling, start turning the helicopter in the opposite direction so you can get the guns on the enemy plane once he passes you; use the rudder and move the mouse/joystick.
 Once turned, begin firing at the enemy plane and see if you can disengage by sticking low to the ground and by flying away.
 If the enemy plane is persistent, you may just have to wait for a teammate to assist as the Tzefa D/E has no air-to-air missiles.

+'''To fight enemy helicopters:''' Firstly, keep in mind that the TOW missiles can be utilized against hovering/stationary helicopters that are not within optimal gun distance (over 1.5 km).
+The TOWs will deal with any helicopter quite easily with their very high explosive mass and damage, so don't be afraid to use them.

-'''To fight enemy helicopters:''' You will be utilizing your 20 mm M197 the most when fighting an enemy helicopter as it will be the most effective.
+You will be utilizing your 20 mm M197 the most when fighting an enemy helicopter at closer ranges as it will be the most effective.
 If the enemy helicopter approaches and begins firing at you, start returning fire from around 1.5 km as your rounds are accurate enough at this distance to land some hits.
 Attempt to close the distance if circling and always strafe from left to right to evade incoming rounds.
 Rolling may be helpful but be wary as you have to reposition after straightening out.
 Continue to fire and use the tracers to adjust your aim.
 Aim for critical components like the cockpit, fuselage, and engines.

 It is helpful to have a teammate in this situation who can help you as prolonged battles increase the risk of the helicopter being shot down by SPAA or being targeted by enemy jets.